garro95/priority-queue/README.md

 * 0.5.0 Fix [#7](https://github.com/garro95/priority-queue/issues/7) implementing the `iter_mut` features
 * 0.4.5 Fix [#6](https://github.com/garro95/priority-queue/issues/6) for `change_priority` and `change_priority_by`
 * 0.4.4 Fix [#6](https://github.com/garro95/priority-queue/issues/6)
-* 0.4.3 Fix [#4](https://github.com/garro95/priority-queue/issues/4) changing the way PriorityQueue serializes.
+* 0.4.3 Fix [#4](https://github.com/garro95/priority-queue/issues/4) changing the way `PriorityQueue` serializes.
-  Note that old serialized PriorityQueues may be incompatible with the new version.
+  Note that old serialized `PriorityQueue`s may be incompatible with the new version.
   The API should not be changed instead.
 * 0.4.2 Improved performance using some unsafe code in the implementation.
-* 0.4.1 Support for serde when compiled with `--features serde`. serde marked as optional and serde-test as dev-dipendency.
+* 0.4.1 Support for `serde` when compiled with `--features serde`.
+  `serde` marked as optional and `serde-test` as dev-dipendency.
-  Now compiling the crate won't download and compile also serde-test, neither serde if not needed.
+  Now compiling the crate won't download and compile also `serde-test`, neither `serde` if not needed.
 * 0.4.0 Support for serde when compiled with `cfg(serde)`
 * 0.3.1 Fix [#3](https://github.com/garro95/priority-queue/issues/3)
 * 0.3.0 Implement PartialEq and Eq traits